Steak and Lobster Alfredo

 Instructions

 - Bring a large pot of salted water to a boil.
-Add the fettuccine or penne and cook according to package instructions, about 8-10 minutes.
-Drain and set aside.
+Add the fettuccine or penne and cook according to the package instructions, about 8-10 minutes.
+Drain and set aside, reserving 1/2 cup of pasta water.

 - Season the steaks with salt and pepper on both sides.
-Heat olive oil and 1 tablespoon butter in a skillet over medium-high heat.
-Cook steaks for about 4-5 minutes per side for medium-rare.
+Heat olive oil and butter in a skillet over medium-high heat.
+Cook the steaks for about 4-5 minutes per side for medium-rare, or longer if you prefer them more done.
+Let the steaks rest for about 5 minutes, then slice them into thin strips.

-- Prepare the lobster tails by cutting the top of the shell and pulling the meat out.
-Season with salt, pepper, and garlic powder.
-Cook lobster meat in a skillet with butter for 3-4 minutes per side until cooked through.
+- While the steaks are resting, prepare the lobster tails.
+Using kitchen scissors, cut the top of the lobster shell lengthwise and pull the lobster meat out.
+Season the lobster meat with salt, pepper, and garlic powder.
+In a skillet, melt butter over medium heat.
+Add the lobster meat and cook for 3-4 minutes per side until the lobster is opaque and cooked through.
+Slice the lobster into bite-sized pieces and set aside.

-- Add pasta to the Alfredo sauce, tossing to coat.
-If too thick, add reserved pasta water.
-Fold in steak and lobster pieces gently.
+- Add the cooked pasta to the Alfredo sauce, tossing to coat it in the creamy sauce.
+If the sauce is too thick, add some of the reserved pasta water until you reach your desired consistency.
+Gently fold in the sliced steak and lobster pieces.

-- Serve the pasta hot, garnished with parsley and extra Parmesan cheese.
+- Serve the pasta in bowls, garnishing with fresh parsley and extra Parmesan cheese.
+Enjoy immediately.